lumifyio/lumify-data/aws-deployment/README.md

 setup
 =====

-1. ssh from the puppet serfer to the Hadoop namenode to populate the HDFS /conf directory, stage GeoNames data, and setup Oozie:
+1. ssh from the puppet server to the Hadoop namenode to populate the HDFS /conf directory, stage GeoNames data, and setup Oozie:

 ```
 mkdir /data0/import